hiiamtin/goctxid/examples/README.md

 ## Example Details

-### 1. Basic Usage (Fiber)
+### 1. Basic Usage (Fiber - Context-Based)

 **Location:** `examples/basic/`

-Demonstrates the simplest way to use goctxid with Fiber:
+Demonstrates the simplest way to use goctxid with Fiber using context-based storage:

 - Adding middleware with default configuration
-- Accessing correlation IDs in handlers
+- Accessing correlation IDs in handlers via context
 - Automatic ID generation
 - Using existing IDs from request headers